 Caution NoticeExamine.com Medical Disclaimer

 Recommended dosage, active amounts, other details

 Traditional usage of Psoralea Corylifolia is 9-30g of the herb itself.

 Due to no human evidence, an optimal dosage cannot be determined at this time.

-Scientific Research on Psoralea corylifolia
+Research Breakdown on Psoralea corylifolia

 Psoralea Corylifolia is a herb from the plant family Leguminosae (subfamily Papilionaceae) that has some usage in Traditional Chinese Medicine under the name Bu Ghu Zhi and has some usage in Ayurveda with the name Kushtanashini; traditional records exist for Psoralea's usage in asthma, cough, nephritis, vitiligo and calvities (baldness).
 It is also commonly referred to as Babchi.
 Most parts of the plant (roots, leaves, seeds and an oil from the seeds) appear to be used, with the seeds being the most commonly used source.